paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 ## conclusion

-If I have planned well, then my next post should show some impressive results.
+My next post should show some impressive results, assuming I stick to the plan.
-The key to success is to have activities that are engaging to occupy my time.
-Otherwise, I can easily imagine myself hanging out at the bars as I would routinely do in the past.